 Superimposition-based AR either partially or fully replaces the original view of an object with a newly augmented view of that same object.
 For example, an app could allow a user to see what a piece of furniture would look like in their room by superimposing a 3D model of the furniture onto the camera feed.

-Augmented Reality is finding applications in numerous fields, from enhancing FinTech solutions by visualizing financial data to revolutionizing retail with virtual try-ons.
-Other prominent areas include:
+Augmented Reality is finding applications in numerous fields, revolutionizing how we interact with information and products.
+Key application areas include: